-Surveys are a way of gathering data from a representative group of people, usually as a way of understanding a larger group of people.
-Surveys with large numbers of participants are considered quantitative research, while UserTesting tests are typically qualitative.
+Surveys gather data from a representative group of people, usually to understand a larger population.
+Surveys with large numbers of contributors collect quantitative feedback, while UserTesting tests collect qualitative feedback.

 Surveys with UserTesting

 Surveys collect a large amount of data, but that data often lacks qualitative insights to help you understand why respondents are selecting those answers.
 Conducting UserTesting tests in parallel with your surveys can provide that richer data.

 - Before you launch a survey to a large group of people, pilot the survey using the UserTesting Platform.
 You will observe whether respondents understand the questions you are asking and the choices you provide.

 - Similar to the item above, point to the survey from a UserTesting test in parallel with your launch to the larger group of people.
 You don’t need the videos of ALL survey respondents, but being able to watch the videos of 10–15 people completing your survey can give you a qualitative sample of responses.
 Asking contributors to speak out loud as they complete the survey allows you to observe their behavior and listen to their feedback as they go through the activity.